Estate Planning for Blended Families and Second Marriages

 If a spouse dies, then the surviving spouse may elect to take a one-third share of the deceased’s estate.
 This is called an elective share.
 Basically, a spouse can’t be disinherited.
 The surviving spouse has a right to his or her elective share in the estate of their deceased spouse.
 The only way that a surviving spouse can be completely disinherited is through a prenuptial agreement, where both spouses can agree to waive any claims to an elective share of each other’s respective estates.

-Your elective estate includes not only property in your name alone, but also most assets with beneficiary designations such as bank accounts, securities, IRA accounts, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
+Your elective estate includes not only property in your name alone, but also most assets with beneficiary designations, such as bank accounts, securities, IRA accounts, your interest in jointly-held property, annuities, certain interests in trusts, the cash value of life insurance, and even property that you might transfer to a child during the one-year period preceding your death.
 In other words, you cannot easily ignore your spouse’s rights to his or her elective share.
-Many clients ask me how the surviving spouse will be able to claim his or her share if the assets are left in trust for a child.
+Many clients ask me how the surviving spouse can claim their share if the assets are left in trust for a child.
 The answer is that the surviving spouse can file a probate proceeding and force the child to return the assets to satisfy the elective share obligation.

 Why is it important to have a prenuptial agreement for a second marriage?

-Due to an increased life expectancy, a 50% or higher divorce rate in the United States, and an increasing amount of second marriages, prenuptial agreements are now widely accepted.
+Due to an increased life expectancy, a 50% or higher divorce rate in the United States, and an increasing number of second marriages, prenuptial agreements are now widely accepted.
 It is very important for individuals to approach the idea of a prenuptial agreement with an open mind.
-It must be emphasized that a prenuptial agreement does not mean that you are planning to get a divorce, or that you do not trust your new spouse.
+It must be emphasized that a prenuptial agreement does not mean you plan to get a divorce or that you do not trust your new spouse.
 Instead, couples are now recognizing the seriousness of their upcoming commitment to marriage.
 Moreover, couples are now communicating their concerns for the future financial security of their other relatives and are expressing their respect for the hard-earned assets and accomplishments of their future spouse.

 Although many people look at a prenuptial contract as rather “unromantic,” the reality is that individuals in middle and later life are likely to have more significant assets than younger couples.
 Additionally, older clients often have important financial obligations in the form of alimony or child support payments, hard-earned estates they wish to leave to their children, and emotional baggage from their previous marriages.
-In order to provide a solid foundation for their future marriage, clients should consider sorting through their finances.
-They should also create a plan for how they will merge their economic as well as their emotional lives.
+To provide a solid foundation for their future marriage, clients should review their finances.
+They should also create a plan for how they will merge their economic and emotional lives.

 No one should jump into the serious business of marriage.
-There are some very harsh consequences that can occur if a person does not carefully plan for economic ramifications.
+There are severe consequences if a person does not carefully plan for the economic ramifications.
 Life is not always a fairytale romantic experience.
-At this stage of life, single people should carefully prepare a detailed and comprehensive prenuptial agreement that addresses every aspect of their financial life.
+At this stage of life, single people should carefully prepare a detailed, comprehensive prenuptial agreement that addresses every aspect of their finances.

 RETHINKING RETIREMENT PLANS IN A SECOND MARRIAGE